GLOBAL MARKETS-World stocks bounce as investors eye Putin's next steps in Ukraine

 "Usually the mantra is that high oil prices are a tax but that's gone out of the window as inflation pressures have been so strong and so underestimated by central banks."

+A fresh reminder of that came on Wednesday, with January euro zone inflation data showing a 5.1% rise year-on-year.
+Meanwhile Bank of England Governor Andrew Bailey warned there was a clear risk high levels of inflation could prove sticky.

-Among European bond markets, euro zone yields rose as markets stabilised, with the German 10-year DE10YT=RR yield up around 1 basis point to 0.25%.
-U.S. Treasuries US10YT=RR were last at 1.97%.
+Among European bond markets, euro zone yields gave back early gains, with the German 10-year DE10YT=RR yield at around 0.24%.
+U.S. Treasuries US10YT=RRwere last at 1.97%.

 The Reserve Bank of New Zealand announced its third consecutive rate hike on Wednesday, lifting its benchmark cash rate by 25 basis points to 1%, as expected, but surprising investors with a hawkish tone.

-Other currencies were fairly muted, though hopes that war in Ukraine can be avoided took some of the bid from safe havens and helped the euro EUR= rise 0.2% against the dollar FRX/
+Other currencies were fairly muted, though hopes that war in Ukraine can be avoided took some of the bid from safe havens and helped the euro EUR=rise 0.1% against the dollar FRX/

 World FX rates YTDhttp://tmsnrt.rs/2egbfVh